MAIF/otoroshi/manual/src/main/paradox/topics/jwt-verifications.md

 # JWT Tokens verification

 Sometimes, it can be pretty useful to verify Jwt tokens coming from other provider on some services.
 Otoroshi provides a tool to do that per service.
-In the Service descriptor page, you can find a `Jwt token Verification` section enable and disable jwt token verification and activate strict mode.
-In strict mode, requestsv will be rejected if the jwt token is not found.
+In the Service descriptor page, you can find a `Jwt token Verification` section dedicated to this topic.

 ## Service descriptor local verifications